 - 1. Provide for a uniform, effective and comprehensive system of spatial planning and land use management for the Republic; - 2.
 Ensure that the system of spatial planning and land use management promotes social and economic inclusion; - 3.
 Provide for development principles and norms and standards; - 4.
 Provide for the sustainable and efficient use of land; - 5.
-Provide for cooperative government and intergovernmental relations amongst the national, provincial and local spheres of government; and - 6.
-Redress the imbalances of the past and to ensure that there is equity in the application of spatial development planning and land use management system.
+Provide for cooperative government and intergovernmental relations amongst the national, provincial and local spheres of government; and b) Plans at the three spheres of government: National Development Plan 2030

+6. Redress the imbalances of the past and to ensure that there is equity in the application of spatial development planning and land use management system.